 How the Tasman Glacier is formed?

 I was not surprised to learn that glaciers have been shaping and reshaping the landscape of the Southern Alps for the last 2 million years.
 The Tasman Valley that we were in was carved by the Tasman Glacier over 18 thousand years ago during the ice age.
-The glacier was at it’s largest 18 thousand years ago, and it was 200m above and 400m below the current valley floor and over 100km long.
+The glacier was at its largest 18 thousand years ago, and it was 200m above and 400m below the current valley floor and over 100km long.
 It was until 13 thousand years ago the earth started to warm and the glacier started to retreat.
 As the ice melted, the suspended debris, which was scooped up by the glacier earlier, deposited once again.
 In the Tasman Valley, this is known as TILL.
 The depth of the current valley is 400m of TILL left by the retreating Tasman Glacier.

 The beginning of the glacier, known as the Neve, is at 2300m above sea level.
 The Neve receives 20 to 30 of snow annually, which compacts down under its own weight to form around 7m of glacial ice.
 The Glacier then flows downhill for 17km until it comes up against the Mount Cook range, and then it takes a sharp left turn and flows for another 7km before terminating at the Tasman Lake – this 7km of the glacier is visible from the lake, where our boat was.
-The first 17km of the Tasman Glacier is pristine and white, while the last 7km is covered in a rock mantle – which also known as the Melt Line.
+The first 17km of the Tasman Glacier is pristine and white, while the last 7km is covered in a rock mantle – also known as the Melt Line.
 The upper ice there melted away to expose the Moraine that was once frozen inside.

 It was amazing that although it sounded simple, it was a long process.
 Snow falling in the Neve takes about 300 to 600 years to move its way through the glacier and finally end up in the Tasman Lake – which means, the icebergs that I saw in the lake began as snow more than 300 years ago!

-The Glacial ice is made up of millions of tiny ice crystals, and it is extremely dense (due to the weight and pressure, and it got compacted down over many, many years).
+Glacial ice is made up of millions of tiny ice crystals, and it is extremely dense (due to the weight and pressure, and it got compacted down over many, many years).
 So, the iceberg that we saw has a distinctive ‘steel blue’ color (with intricate crystalline patterns), as it absorbs all colors of the light spectrum, except the color with the shortest wavelength – blue.
 As the sun penetrates into the ice, it warms the gases that trapped inside.
-The gas expands and causes the ice to separate into individual ice crystal (Science is fun!).
+The gas expands and causes the ice to separate into individual ice crystals (Science is fun!).
 The ice will eventually turn white in a short period of time as the light bounces between the crystals.

 The Terminal Face of the Tasman Glacier is fixed to the valley floor, rather than floating like an iceberg.
 The Terminal Face is currently in a melting and calving face, which means ice would fall into the water as it melts and breaks off from the glacier, producing icebergs.
 We approached the Terminal Face yet we couldn’t get too close before ice could be collapsing any time, and even the ice didn’t hit us, the current that formed as the ice sank would suck us into the water – and the Terminal Face actually descends for more than 200m underwater!